 This book shows readers how to build and deliver high-quality learning experiences to people who want to learn how to program (and other things as well).
 It is based on Software Carpentry’s instructor training course, and all material can be freely distributed and re-used under the Creative Commons - Attribution license.
-Please see http://github.com/gvwilson/teaching/ for the source, http://third-bit.com/teaching/ for the online version, and http://third-bit.com/teaching.epub and http://third-bit.com/teaching.mobi for e-book versions.
+Please see http://github.com/gvwilson/thirdbit/ for the source, http://third-bit.com/teaching/ for the online version, or buy a printed copy.
+PDF, EPUB, and MOBI versions are also available.

 Thousands of grassroots “learn to code” groups have sprung up in the past few years.
 They exist so that people don’t have to figure out how to program on their own, but ironically, that’s exactly what most of their founders are doing when it comes to teaching.